-Margaret Wallace Brown, AICP, CNU-A
+Division Chair: Margaret Brown, AICP, CNU-A

 She received a Bachelor of Science degree in Architecture from the University of Houston and has been named a Hines College of Architecture and Design Distinguished Alumna.

-In addition to AICP certification, she is accredited with the Congress for New Urbanism, holds a Charrette System Certification from the National Charrette Institute, and is a Certified Public Manager from Sam Houston State University Continuing Education.
+In addition to AICP certification, Margaret is accredited with the Congress for New Urbanism, holds a Charrette System Certification from the National Charrette Institute, and is a Certified Public Manager from Sam Houston State University Continuing Education.

-Patrice Ruffin Dowdell, AICP
+Vice Chairperson: Patrice Ruffin Dowdell, FAICP

 Patrice Ruffin Dowdell, Esq., AICP, currently serves as Assistant City Manager with the City of Brookhaven, Ga.
 In this role, she is primarily responsible for promoting accountability, strategic execution of services, and effective and efficient municipal operations.
-Ms. Ruffin Dowdell’s 20 years of experience as a certified planner, local government manager, and attorney includes work with local communities and clients in the southeast.
-In 2024, she was recognized as a WLI ChangeMaker by ULI Atlanta for elevating her community through notable placemaking, creative policies, and selfless service.
-She is also the recipient of the 2016 Terry F. Holzheimer, FAICP Leadership Award, which honored her exemplary service to divisions, division initiatives, and APA.
-Ms. Ruffin Dowdell holds a juris doctor degree from Georgia State University College of Law as well as bachelor’s and master’s degrees in urban and regional planning from Alabama A&M University.
+Patrice’s 20 years of experience as a certified planner, local government manager, and attorney includes work with local communities and clients in the southeast.

-Bridgett White, AICP
+Secretary: Bridgett White, AICP

 Bridgett White is the Director of the City of San Antonio's Planning Department.
 She joined the City in 2015 and holds a Master of Urban and Regional Planning from the University of Michigan in Ann Arbor, as well as a Bachelor of Arts in Architecture from Washington University in St. Louis.
 Prior to her tenure in San Antonio, Bridgett worked in Arlington, Texas, and with the Southeast Michigan Council of Governments in Detroit, Michigan.